bguppl/interpreters/README.md

 ## Code Coverage

 Run `npm run coverage` inside the `interpreters` folder.
 A new folder called `coverage` will be created.
-Open the `index.html` file inside it to see coverage statistics.
+Open the `lcov-report/index.html` file inside it to see coverage statistics.
+In each file of the tests, you can see which lines have been covered by a test.